Forensic Training for General Psychiatry Residents

 The modules will be hosted on the AAPL website, though the previously-created modules, Confidentiality and Duties to Third Parties, are currently available on the Yale website.
 These modules are also included as part of a model curriculum through the American Association of Directors of Psychiatric Residency Training.

-Project Period: July 2022–July 2023
+Project period: July 2022–July 2023

 Funder: Sozosei Foundation